UPDATE (2010/07/22): I'm now using an iPhone 4! Check out my follow-up post. 😃👍🏻

-Today I went to the Apple store around 2PM EDT and waited for the iPhone with some friends that I’d had no idea would be there.
-I bought my phone, and was excited.
-Got home, couldn’t get it to connect.
-After 15 minutes, realized that a new version of iTunes (7.3) had been released.
+Today I went to the Apple Store around 2PM EDT and waited for the iPhone to go on sale with some friends. — I bought the phone, went home, and was excited.

 2. Why can't I do [obvious task]?

 Numerous times, I've run into problems with not being able to do very simple tasks.
 It's almost like the iPhone's simplicity actually makes it more complicated.

 - I received an email from a company I'd ordered something from concerning an issue that I'd had, and they asked me to take a photo.

 - I jumped at the opportunity to test out the iPhone's camera, and was pleased with its photo quality.

 - I then went back to the “Mail” section, and clicked the “Reply” button, wrote a short note, and then went to attach the photo.